samalba/image-spider/README.md

 TODO:

-* The crawler (worker) works for me locally, but not yet on dotCloud.
 * /result GET currently returns only images from the first 5000 pages found, and does not include pagination yet.
-This is because images are associated with URLs, not job ids.
 Using neo4j instead of postgres to store the tree would elimintate the need for pagination, although it might still be useful.
 * /result DELETE is unimplemented.
 It should require HTTP auth.
 * /status GET should support url parameter.
 * /stop POST is unimplemented.